List of Great Old Ones: Vulthoom

+The DC Comics character Power Ring is associated with an entity named Volthoom.
+An entity sharing this name, who may or may not be the same Volthoom, appears as a major villain in Geoff Johns' Green Lantern stories.

 W

 The Worm that Gnaws in the Night

 The Worm that Gnaws in the Night (the Doom of Shaggai) appears in Lin Carter's short story "Shaggai" (1971).
 The being is portrayed as an enormous, worm-like entity.
 It was first observed by the wizard Eibon, who chanced upon it on a journey to the planet of Shaggai.
 To his amazement, Eibon discovered that the massive worm was the "Dweller in the Pyramid" mentioned by the demon Pharol, when questioned by Eibon (about a cryptic passage in the Pnakotic Manuscripts), and that once the Shan of Shaggai made the mistake of summoning it, they could not control or even send it back.
 Even the Elder Gods could not deal with it.
 The worm, to Eibon's horror, was slowly eating away at the vitals of Shaggai and he subsequently made a hasty return to Earth.
 Shaggai, however, eventually suffered a different fate from something that crawled over the edge of the universe, as related in Campbell's "The Insects from Shaggai".